AishAi/white-paper-the-greedy-ai/who-makes-aish/buy-shares.md

 Request share reservations \(limited\).

 > Buying shares is the fastest way to increase your stake holds.
-Your investment will have immediate affect on a specific milestone.
-We recommend this model for expert investors who
+Your investment will have immediate effect on a specific milestone.
+We recommend this model for expert investors who want to guide Aish.

 ## When can I buy shares?